czbiohub/blog/_blog/tracer-bracer.md

 <img src="/images/tracer-bracer/legend.png" alt="legend" width="50%" height="50%">
 </p>

-In conclusion, these tools enable scientists to conduct a plethora of analyses on single-cell datasets.
-Integrating these tools into a Nextflow workflow allows for the same analysis to be conducted several times on different single-cell datasets, which furthers our exploration of the immune repertoire and how its diversity changes with age.
+## Conclusion
+Single-cell analyses are key in investigating clonal expansion; however, with the growing number of datasets it has become increasingly difficult to create reproducible workflows to handle them.
+When implemented together, these tools enable scientists to conduct large and complex analyses in a single, effortless workflow, allowing for the production of beautiful clonal landscapes.

+Exploring the immune repertoire and its diversity has never been more clear!